 Let’s face it: Health care is expensive.
 According to the CDC, healthcare was 17% of the GDP in 2015.
 From insurance premiums to deductibles to coinsurance to copays to out-of-pocket expenses (and that doesn’t include the time we spend coordinating appointments and trying to make sense of our medical bills), being unhealthy creates stress and financial strain.

-Despite our complicated, over-priced healthcare system, chronic conditions are on the rise.
+Despite being among the highest in health-related expenditures, America continues to lag behind other countries when it comes to overall health.
+In the U.S., life expectancies are lower and chronic conditions are on the rise.
 According to a NCHS data brief on 2012 (No. 237), obesity was the reason behind 11 million visits to physician offices, and 74% of those visits were associated with an accompanying chronic condition.
 It’s clear that it’s time for a major disruption within the health care system.

 As Americans, we’ve become passive recipients of health care.
 Instead of owning our health, we’ve transferred the responsibility to our health care providers.
-In contrast, self-care offers everyday Americans the opportunity to be part of health care reform.Self-care offers everyday Americans the opportunity to be part of health care reform.
+In contrast, self-care is a largely overlooked and undervalued preventive health tool that offers everyday Americans the opportunity to be part of health care reform.Self-care offers everyday Americans the opportunity to be part of health care reform.
 Click To Tweet

 Self-care is a powerful tool